 Synthetic chemistry has grown significantly in the last few decades.
-Several new catalysts and technologies have opened new doorways for rapid access to molecules of interest.
-New interdisciplinary fields in chemistry come into prominence with the help of novel technologies related to synthetic chemistry, polymer science, drug delivery, and nanoscience.
+Several new catalysts and technologies have opened new doorways for the rapid access to molecules of interest.
+New interdisciplinary fields in chemistry comes into prominence with help of novel technologies related to synthetic chemistry, polymer science, drug delivery, and nanoscience.
 However, these synthetic advancements in chemistry have also raised awareness of the environmental tracks of chemical processes.
 The Hazra group at IISc Bangalore is focused on research associated with green & sustainable chemistry.
-We aim to develop new technologies for valuable product synthesis considering the green chemistry principle.
-The goals are i) the development of recyclable amphiphilic molecules and use of them as micelles; ii) getting rid of toxic organic solvents for organic reactions, using minimum amounts of recyclable micelles or water as the reaction medium; (iii) earth-abundant metals catalysis, ligand designed, bimetallic nanocatalysis; (iv) merging chemo-catalysis with bio-catalysis: development of nano-machine.
+Our aim to develop new technologies for valuable product synthesis considering the green chemistry principle.
+The goals are i) development of recyclable amphiphilic molecules and use them as a micelles; ii) get rid of toxic organic solvents for organic reactions, using minimum amounts of recyclable micelles or water as the reaction medium; (iii) earth abundant metals catalysis, ligand designed, bimetallic nanocatalysis; (iv) merging chemo-catalysis with bio-catalysis: development of nano-machine.

 Micellar Catalysis: The chemistry in water

 Water, the solvent for life!
-However, until recently, water has been considered as the worst enemy for synthetic chemists and efforts have been made to avoid traces of water from reactants or organic solvents.
-Micellar catalysis is an enabler for performing chemistry in water under very mild conditions, thus mimicking nature.
-The nanoconfinement of micelles acts as a nanoreactor to solubilize reactants and catalysts in aqueous condition.
+However, until recently water is considered as the worst enemy for synthetic chemists and efforts had been made to avoid traces amount of water from the reactants or organic solvents.
+Micellar catalysis is an enabler to perform chemistry in water under very mild conditions thus mimicking Nature.
+The nanoconfinement of micelles act as a nanoreactors to solubilize reactants and catalysts in aqueous condition.

 Bio-Micellar Catalysis